aeraglyx/aeraglyx.github.io/_posts/2022-12-26-bumper_bois.md

 ## Design

 The shape was quite simple.
 I modeled it in Fusion 360, which I highly recommend for these types of projects.
-I settled on having the end go directly through power button / charging port (75 mm from the tip of the rails) at a right angle.
-This makes it easier to cut sidekicks and also slightly protects the aformentioned holes.
+I settled on having the end go directly through power button / charging port at a right angle (75 mm from the tip of the rails).
+This makes it easier to cut sidekicks and also slightly protects the aforementioned holes.

 ## 3D Printing